Skip to main content

 How Does CAG Repeat Length Affect TRT Protocols?

 He may also have presented with symptoms of hypogonadism at a total testosterone level considered “normal” for the general population, because his baseline hormone levels were insufficient for his specific receptor genetics.
-Conversely, a man with a very short CAG repeat length may respond robustly to lower doses of testosterone and could be more susceptible to if the dose is too high.
+Conversely, a man with a very short CAG repeat length may respond robustly to lower doses of testosterone and could be more susceptible to side effects if the dose is too high.
 This knowledge allows for a dosing strategy that is calibrated to the individual’s cellular machinery.

 Androgen Receptor CAG Repeat Length and Clinical Correlations